XXIV Old Buildings

 Pupillage is a vital part of the training and recruitment of new junior tenants at XXIV Old Buildings.
 We now offer up to three 12-month long pupillages every year.
-We aim to select junior tenants from our pupils and in the past six years have taken on 8 of the 11 pupils who have sought tenancy in Chambers.
+We aim to select junior tenants from our pupils and in the past seven years have taken on 9 of our 14 pupils.

 What pupillage entails

 We aim to provide pupils with thorough training in all aspects of our work and are concerned to make each pupil’s involvement both interesting and enjoyable.
 Pupils are likely to have 4 pupil supervisors and will usually spend 3 months with each of them.
 They will also have the opportunity to see other members’ practices and meet all members of chambers.
 Pupils attend court and conferences with members of chambers and are involved in legal research, writing advices and drafting statements of case.

 The emphasis during pupillage is on training and preparing pupils for a career at the Bar.
 In common with other Commercial Chancery chambers, opportunities for pupils obtaining their own work are limited, even in the second six months pupillage.

 Pupils starting with us in October 2017 will each receive an award of at least £65,000, one quarter of which can be drawn down before commencement of the pupillage, subject to agreement on suitable terms.
 Details of the award for pupils commencing pupillage in October 2018 will be available on this website when applications open.